weberBen/Binoculars-CPU/README.md

   This message is safe to **ignore**.
 It does not impact the model's runtime or accuracy ([see here](https://huggingface.co/LeoLM/leo-hessianai-13b-chat/discussions/3), [and there](https://huggingface.co/codellama/CodeLlama-7b-hf/discussions/1)).
 - When server is started you will see a "spamming" process in the uvicorn log that ping the route home `/`.
 It's the `init-proc` process of HuggingFace that start the uvicorn process. **It does not affect the sleep timeout of the HuggingFace space.
 But do not keep an active session open (where user can interact with or the focus tab of a browser)**.
 - For a document that exceeds the chunk limit, it will be cut into multiple chunks.
 The associated document score is the average of all chunk scores.
+- When using batch processing, sequences within a batch are padded to match the length of the longest sequence in order to create a rectangular tensor, which hardware is optimized to process.
+Consequently, you may observe slight numerical differences (on the order of 1e-3) in results when comparing batch processing to individual inference.
+- When running the same model on different hardware architectures, you may observe score differences (on the order of 1e-3) due to hardware-specific architectures and their implementations of floating-point arithmetic.